Digital Humanities & Culture

 Master's Degree

-Masters students take four core modules (two in each semester).
+Master’s students take four core modules (two in each semester).
 Two of these take a theoretical approach, focussing during the Michaelmas term on the Theory and Practice of Digital Humanities and in Hilary term on Cultural-Technical Systems.
 At the same time as taking these two lecture and discussion–based modules, students take two practical modules: Building Digital Humanities Projects and Digital Humanities Internships and Project Management.
 Students also take two optional modules (one per term), selected from a range of options offered from across the relevant disciplines at Trinity, including options such as Digital Storytelling, Programming for Digital Media and Interlingual Technologies.
 Finally, students complete a research dissertation on a topic of their choice, receiving guidance from supervisors who are experts in their fields.

 Entry requirements

-Applicants may also be asked to take part in a short interview (in person or via phone/skype) as part of the assessment process.
+Applicants may also be asked to take part in a short interview (in person or via phone / Skype) as part of the assessment process.

 Application and next steps

-We do our best to provide applicants with an answer within 3 weeks of receiving their full applications.
+We do our best to provide applicants with an answer within three weeks of receiving their full applications.
 Partial applications that are missing any of the materials listed below cannot be considered until they are completed.

 Required Materials